TheWover/donut/README.md

 For a standalone example of a CLR Host, refer to Casey Smith's AssemblyLoader repo: https://github.com/caseysmithrc/AssemblyLoader

 Detailed blog posts about how donut works are available at both Odzhan's and TheWover's blogs.
 Links are at the top of the README.

+## Procedure for ActiveScript/XSL

+The details of how Donut loads scripts and XSL files from memory have been detailed by Odzhan in a [blog post](https://modexp.wordpress.com/2019/07/21/inmem-exec-script/).

+## Procedure for PE Loading

+The details of how Donut loads PE files from memory have been detailed by Odzhan in a [blog post](https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/).

 ## Components